chevaleresse/sea-sailing-barcelona-ms1/README.md

 ### Wireframes
 /*:To Be explained */
 The wireframes for this site has been created with Balsamiq.
-The wireframs are available for view and downloading at: /*:add link here*/
+The wireframes are available for view and downloading at: [see wireframes] (assets/docs/MS1-sea-sailing-barcelona-wireframes.pdf)
+]

 ### Technologies used
 The technologies used for this project include: